FAQ page for Math 261: Calculus III

 - May I sit in on a different section?

 Yes, though please make sure the people enrolled in that section have the first opportunity to sit.
-Also, please note that you MUST take all quizzes and exams with the section in which you are registered.
+Also, please note that you must take all quizzes and exams with your section.

 - I just transferred into CSU and my transcripts haven't been translated into the CSU system yet, so I cannot yet register.
 Can you give me an override?